karoldabro/seeder-once/README.md

 Default table name is: seeders

 #### Console output
-By default, seeder-once changes output from db:seed console command.
+By default, seeder-once changes output of db:seed console command.
 Seeders that were run in the past will not be printed in the command output.
 It's possible to change that behaviour in configuration or by env variable:
 ```shell
 SEEDER_ONCE_PRINT_OUTPUT=true
 ```